siqad/siqad/README.md

 * ~~Visual feedback on which tool is currently in use (e.g. changed background of the button)~~ Implemented 17.07.12

 ### Aggregates
+* Disallow creation of new dots inside aggregates
 * Offset of moving aggregates - ghost should not be centered to the cursor, instead centered at the same offset as the starting point
 * Component library
 * Tight aggregate boundaries (instead of the current sqaure, taking up too much space)